Last updated: December 15, 2020

 How do I add insurance to my Quote?

-As detailed below, Freightos strongly recommends that you add insurance to all Quotes so that your Shipment is covered in case of potential loss or damage.
+Freightos strongly recommends purchasing insurance for all Shipments for coverage in case of potential loss or damage.
 If you decide not to purchase insurance, you will be responsible directly for any potential claims.

-A booked Shipment including insurance will have an insurance certificate uploaded to your shipment page.
-The certificate will outline the details of your policy and how to make a claim if relevant.
-Insurance may still be applied to your Shipment after booking (as long as the cargo has not yet been picked up) by contacting the Freightos Customer Success team by online chat, or by email to firstname.lastname@example.org.
+A booked Shipment including insurance will have an insurance certificate uploaded to the shipment page.
+Insurance may still be applied to your Shipment after booking (as long as the cargo has not yet been picked up) by contacting the Freightos Customer Success team by online chat, or by email at firstname.lastname@example.org.